bcgov/bcdg/docs/rocketchat/get-help-in-rocketchat.md

 ## The 'where'

-Detail the environment the problem happened in:
+Describe the environment the problem happened in:
-- In a cluster, give the namespace and cluster name
+- In a cluster, give the namespace and cluster name (Silver, Gold, Gold DR, Emerald, KLab, CLab)
-- With a stack, what languages and libraries you used, including which versions
+- With a stack or application code, what languages and libraries you used, including which versions
 - With a tool, please specify which platform tool
 - With a web application or UI, please specify which browser, browser version, and device
      - Are you using a Mac, a Windows machine, an iPhone, an Android, or another device?
-- If with a service by another team, give the service name and if possible, related URLs and environment
+- If with a service by another team, give the service name and if possible, related URLs and environment (DEV, TEST, PROD)
-     - e.g. DEV, TEST, PROD

 ## The 'when'